liliansom/ZipCodeAPI/README.md

 This is a project made for CSV Mentorship and consists of zip code API (Application Programming Interface) consuption. <br>
 With this program you can search the address from the zip code of the client.
 Must be a brazilian zip code.

-For building this program I used: <br>
+To build this program I used: <br>
 Site Figma, Front-End https://www.figma.com/; <br>
 VSCode, is a code editor redefined and optimized for building and debugging modern web and cloud applications, https://code.visualstudio.com/download; <br>
 Python 3.10, https://www.python.org/downloads/;<br>